kahlan/kahlan/docs/getting-started.md

 **Note:** the `--coverage=4` option is optional.

-You are now able to build your own project with a suite of Kahlan specs by following the above structure.
+PS: If your library is not compatible with composer, check the [integration section](integration.md).